noahnightmare/ErrorLogger/README.md

 ## About
 A simple plugin used to send all errors within your console to a discord webhook.

+Credit to https://github.com/BuildBoy12-SL/ErrorHandler for the original idea.
+This plugin is an updated version of Build's ErrorHandler, as it is outdated and archived.

 ## Default Config
 ```yaml
 ErrorLogger: